LVL20/LVL20/README.md

 - :computer: You can see my portfolio [here][website].
 - 🌱 I am currently learning frontend technologies.
 - 👯 I am looking to collaborate with companies or in commercial projects.
-- ⚡ Fun fact: I love coffee ☕.
+- ⚡ Fun fact: I love summer ⛱.

 ### Feel free to get in touch with me at: